-If you wish to volunteer in a specific school, contact the Site Co-ordinator at the school by phone.
+If you wish to volunteer at a specific school, contact the Site Co-ordinator at the school.
 When communicating with the Site Co-ordinator, please discuss:

 If you don’t have a specific school in mind, let us match you with one!
-You will be asked questions during your registration for training that will help us connect you with a school that needs you.
+Once you have completed your training, you will be given access to our Volunteer Information Portal™ (ViP™) which will help you connect with a school that needs volunteers.

 Step 2: Register for a Part 1 and Part 2 training session.
 Each training session is 2-hours in length.
-Training is offered days and evenings, during the fall and spring of each year.
-Please visit the Training Schedules page for more information.
+Training is offered days and evenings throughout the year.
+Please visit the Volunteer Coach Training Schedules page for more information.

-Step 3: After completing the required training, connect with the Site Co-ordinator at the school you’ve selected or have been connected with.
-The Site Co-ordinator will create a volunteer schedule that works for both you and child.
+Step 3: After completing the required training, connect with the Site Co-ordinator at the school you’ve selected or find a school looking for volunteers through our Volunteer Information Portal (ViP) .
+Once you get connected, your Site Co-ordinator will create a volunteer schedule that works for both you and the child(ren).

 Step 4: We would love to hear from you!
 After your coaching series is completed, fill out our Volunteer Feedback Survey to share your experience with us.